Types of Cheese Texture

 Cheese can be classified by a number of factors:

 Content.
-This refers to the type of milk used in the cheese: cow, goat, mixed milk, double crème, etc. While nearly all American mozzarella is made from cow’s milk, classic Mozzarella di Bufala from Italy is made from the milk of the domesticated Italian water buffalo.
+This refers to the type of milk used in the cheese: cow, goat, sheep, mixed milk, double crème, etc. While nearly all American mozzarella is made from cow’s milk, classic Mozzarella di Bufala from Italy is made from the milk of the domesticated Italian water buffalo!
 And in the case of double crème or triple crème, the milk has been fortified with cream to bring the fat content up to 60% (double) or 75% (triple).
 Brie cheese is often a double or triple crème.

 Ripening methods.
 Many types of cheese are sold fresh (unaged), like cheese curds or bread cheese, while others (like Cheddar cheese) can be aged for many years.
 Still others use molds and bacteria to enhance the ripening process: blue cheeses contain various strains of Penicillium mold; soft-ripened cheeses like Brie and Camembert have a light mold (“bloom”) on their rinds, and washed-rind cheeses like Limburger use Brevibacterium linens to aid in ripening.

 Flavor.
 Cheeses are sometimes categorized according to strength of flavor, which is certainly affected by the above two factors.
 Words like Mild, Medium, Strong and Intense are often used, as are more precise terms like Nutty, Earthy, or Creamy.
 There is no exact science; where a cheese falls is entirely subjective.
 Categorizing by flavor can be a big help for someone arranging a wine and cheese tasting, where guests should work their way up from mild to strong.
-But the most widely used and officially recognized method of classification is:

 Texture.
 This is simply a rating of cheeses according to their firmness: Soft, Semi-Soft, Semi-Hard, and Hard.
 This is also a very inexact science; the line between any two categories can be pretty blurry, and some cheeses are made in softer or firmer versions.
 The main determining factor in firmness is moisture content, which can be affected by the pressure on the curds as they’re packed into blocks or wheels, and by the length of time a cheese is aged.
 And because aging time will definitely affect a cheese’s flavor, at least an indirect correlation can be made between texture and flavor.